Key strategies employed:

 Ross Darrow, the director of treasury services, and Ed Gerardo, the director of community commitment and social investments, manage the initiative on a semi-annual investment cycle.
 When necessary, the legal department supports the work, and Darrow and Gerardo take all investment decisions to the executive management team for final approval.

 Bon Secours’ Community Investments is led by the health system’s corporate office as a partnership between Treasury Services and Community Benefit.
 The program is designed to increase the percentage of the health system’s LRF with intermediaries that serve low- and moderate-income communities.
 As Gerardo noted, “we will grow it by at least $3 million a year until we have 5 percent deployed.”
-The program was established through the board’s socially responsible investment policy (see Appendix), and is reviewed every three years.
+The program was established through the board’s socially responsible investment policy (see More Resources), and is reviewed every three years.

 Management selects and monitors investments, with Community Benefit identifying potential opportunities and Treasury providing due diligence.
 Potential investment leads might come from Community Benefit or staff at local facilities, as well as community partners.
 Despite being administered through the corporate office, all of the announcements regarding new investments are attributed to local health systems and hospitals.